dtinit/dtinit.github.io/_posts/2023-08-28-data-is-binary-but.md

 title:  Data is binary, but that doesn’t make portability simple.
 tags: challenges
 author: Chris Riley
 excerpt: Data sometimes feels like the simplest thing in the world.
 It’s just a bunch of 1’s and 0’s, right?
 Often we treat all data the same.
-For portability, however, we cannot.
+For portability, however, we cannot
+thumbnail: /images/blog/Fractal Complexity Render.jpg
 ---

 Data sometimes feels like the simplest thing in the world.
 It’s just a bunch of 1’s and 0’s, right?